|Logs||No logs (audited)|

-VyprVPN is a good option if you are looking for a cheap VPN service that still offers a lot of value.
+VyprVPN is not a good option if you are looking for a cheap VPN service.

 Refund Policy – All VyprVPN plans come with a 30 day money-back guarantee, which is the best you will find in the VPN industry.
 This is comparable to other leading VPN services, such as NordVPN and Surfshark.

 Signing up – When going through the signup process, one thing we noticed is that VyprVPN requires a name to create an account.

 Most VPNs only require a valid email address and some form of payment method.
 Usually, with most payment methods, your name is used for registration anyway.
 And if you are concerned about the name for registration, remember that VyprVPN is an audited no-logs VPN service.
 Therefore it would be impossible to match up user activity with specific accounts (and names) in any event.

 Does VyprVPN offer a free trial?

 VyprVPN does not offer a free trial.
 A few years ago, however, they offered a three-day free trial, but that has since been phased out.